Looking to shift your work-life balance? We at ViaTravelers have always believed that working remotely while traveling is THE work-life balance.

 See Related: Things I’ve Learned From Becoming a Digital Nomad

 8. Have several backup plans

 You might have everything for a smooth trip and work.
 However, what if your laptop breaks, and all data is lost?
 You need to prepare for such accidents beforehand.
 Find out whether it would be possible to receive a new computer abroad.
 Pack your personal device (phone, tablet, etc) as a backup.

 Additionally, have a few ways to contact your colleagues.
 Slack or Microsoft Teams should not be the only way to reach out to them.
 Get the number of your manager to inform them of any incidents.
 For instance, you might not have a Wi-Fi connection for several hours.
 Your manager should be informed of such inconveniences.

 See Related: Can You Use Data on a Plane?

 9. Get travel insurance

-When organizing a remote work trip to different cities or a different country, it’s easy to get caught up in all the excitement.
+When organizing a remote work trip to different cities or countries, it’s easy to get caught up in all the excitement.
 When you’re in that heady state, it’s also easy to forget to consider your safety, well-being, or any other wrench that could be thrown into your plans to live as a digital nomad.

 Travel is a wonderful experience.
 However, it is fraught with potential issues.
 Travel insurance can get you out of a bind, from canceled flights and mislaid luggage to covering unexpected hospital bills.
 It’s an upfront cost, but it could help you save money in the long run.